guihongwan/guihongwan.github.io/about.md

 title: About me
 ---

-I'm a master student.
+I'm a master student in Computer Science.
 I will continue to pursue my PhD degree.
 <p>
 Currently, I'm working in Computer Vision and Data Lab.
 My research interests are Data Representation, Featrue Selection and Extraction.